Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Main Results

-\cref{thm:set} allows us to study the asymptotics of the GVI posterior without requiring us to explicitly know it.
-By \cref{col:existence} we additionally know that the sequence of GVI posteriors exist, so we may study their asymptotic behaviour.
-In key difference to previous work on (generalised) Bayesian posteriors \cite{miller2021, kleijn2006, shalizi2009} we do not require explicit knowledge of the GVI posterior.
-Furthermore, when comparing our results to the frequentist consistency result of \cite{knoblauch2021}, the assumptions on the loss (and the data) are far less strict, and we do not require $\Theta$ to be a finite dimensional separable normed space.
-While the bounded divergence is a stricter requirement this additionally allows for robustness to prior misspecification as in \cref{def:asymPR}.
-To reason about the asymptotics of the sequence of GVI posterior measures we need that these exist, so we suppose in the remaining that $\mathcal{Q}$ is closed with respect to weak$^\star$ convergence.
+By \cref{thm:existenceGVI} we know that the sequence of GVI posteriors exist, so we may study their asymptotic behaviour.
+In key difference to previous work on (generalised) Bayesian posteriors \cites{miller2021, kleijn2006, shalizi2009} we do not require explicit knowledge of the GVI posterior.
+Furthermore, when comparing our results to the frequentist consistency result of Knoblauch \cite{knoblauch2021}, the assumptions on the loss (and the data) are far less strict, and we do not require $\Theta$ to be a finite dimensional separable normed space.
+While the bounded divergence is a stricter requirement this additionally allows for robustness to prior misspecification as in \cref{def:asymPR} and, given the right choice of divergence, hold for all priors $\Pi\in\PTheta$.